Public Solicitation Application Form

 *Researchers who belong to the three research institutes – the Research Institute for Radiation Biology and Medicine at Hiroshima University, the Atomic Bomb Disease Institute at Nagasaki University or the Fukushima Global Medical Science Center at Fukushima Medical University – are not qualified to apply this program.

-In order to assure the most effective research activities, applicants must confer in advance with a resident researcher (professor, associate professor, lecturer or assistant professor) at this center and, having received the appropriate guidance, prepare the following documents.
+In order to assure the most effective research activities, applicants must confer in advance with a resident researcher (professor, associate professor, lecturer or assistant professor) at this center and having received the appropriate guidance, fill out the following Excel file, “Application Form for Joint Usage/Research Center for Radiation Disaster Medical Science,” and upload it to the application form.

 Submissions may be accepted even after the deadline.